Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: The simplified approximation

 \section{The simplified $P_2$ approximation}

-The radiative transport equation~\eqref{EQ:RTE}, although often regarded as an accurate mathematical model for light propagation in tissue-like optical media, is mathematically challenging to analyze and computationally expensive to solve.
-Macroscopic approximations to the RTE are often sought as alternative light propagation models.

-A classic approach approximates the transport solution $u(\bx,\bv)$ using its first $N$ moments in the direction variable $\bv$~\cite{Arridge-IP99,DuMa-Book79,Modest-Book13}.
-This can be done, for example, via the spherical harmonics expansion.
-The $P_N$ approximation is the system of derived equations for the coefficients of the expansion, i.e., the spherical harmonic moments.
-The standard diffusion approximation, i.e. the $P_1$ approximation, to the RTE is obtained when only the zeroth moment is kept in the spherical harmonic expansion.

-A major drawback of the classical $P_N$ approximation is that the number of equations in the system grows as $(N+1)^2$, due to the rapid growth of the number of spherical harmonic modes as the order $N$ increases.
-This problem is avoided in the simplified $P_N$ approximation where the number of equations involved only grows linearly with respect to $N$.
-In the rest of this work, we will only focus on the simplified $P_2$ equations.
-We refer interested readers to~\cite{FrKlLaYa-JCP07,KlLa-JCP06,LaThKlSeGo-JCP02,WrScAr-MST07} and the references therein for details on the derivation and numerical validation of the general simplified $P_N$ ($N\ge 1$) equations.
+We now introduce the simplified $P_2$ approximation to the radiative transport equation in diffusive regimes.
+To limit the length of the paper, we will only present the simplified $P_2$ equations.
+We refer interested readers to~\cite{FrKlLaYa-JCP07,KlLa-JCP06,LaThKlSeGo-JCP02,WrScAr-MST07} and the references therein for details on the derivation and numerical validation of the simplified $P_2$ equations.

-To introduce the simplified $P_2$ approximation, we first define the following sequence of total absorption coefficients:
+We first define the following sequence of total absorption coefficients:

 We also define the diffusion coefficients: